 This Is How I Fool Everyone Into Thinking I’m a Natural Redhead

-For as long as I can remember, I wanted to be a redhead.
-Everyone on my mom’s side of the family was blessed with gorgeous auburn hair, and I always wished those genes would’ve been passed down to me.
+For as long as I can remember, I wanted to have red hair.
+Everyone on my mom’s side of the family was blessed with gorgeous auburn hair, and I always wished those natural redhead color genes would’ve been passed down to me.
 I loved the idea of having a unique hair color to make me stand out, but my mom never let me dye my light brown hair.
-That was years ago, though — I’ve since mastered my at-home hair dye routine and am sharing how to fool everyone into thinking you’re a natural redhead, below.
+That was years ago, though.
+Once I became an adult, I quickly fulfilled my dreams of having a red hair color.
+Almost a decade later, I’ve maintained the most realistic red hue, mastered my at-home hair dye routine, and discovered a few tricks to keep the color vibrant in between dye jobs.
+Now, I’m sharing how you, too, can fool everyone into thinking you’re a natural redhead, below.

 How I Dye My Hair Red at Home